- Thyroid cancer is the most common endocrine cancer. Thyroid cancer is a cancerous tumor or growth located within the thyroid gland.

 - There are several types of thyroid cancer: papillary, follicular, medullary, anaplastic, and variants.

-Papillary and follicular thyroid carcinomas are referred to as well-differentiated thyroid cancer and account for 80–90% of all thyroid cancers.
+- Papillary and follicular thyroid cancersare referred to as well-differentiated thyroid cancer and account for over 90% of all thyroid cancers.
 Variants include tall cell, insular, columnar, and Hurthle cell.
 Their treatment and management are similar.
 If detected early, most papillary and follicular thyroid cancer can be treated successfully.

 Treatments for thyroid cancer include surgery, radioactive iodine treatment, external beam radiation therapy, and chemotherapy.
 In most cases, patients undergo surgery to remove most of the thyroid gland, and are treated with thyroid hormone replacement therapy.
 For those with papillary and follicular thyroid cancer, the dose of thyroid hormone replacement is usually high enough to suppress thyroid stimulating hormone (TSH) well below the range that is normal for someone not diagnosed with thyroid cancer, to help prevent the growth of cancer cells while providing essential thyroid hormone to the body.